Special offer

 • Introduces a new or changed product, such as a company-wide rollout of new technology

-• Produces the product in a finite, set time period, such as a company setting a deadline for a company-wide rollout of new technology
+• Produces the product in a set time period, such as a company setting a deadline for a company-wide rollout of new technology

 • Delivers specific output once and is then complete, such as a one-off large-scale tech installation project that doesn’t become part of BAU